WARP-LAB/WARP-GUIDES-WEBPACK/05-babel/readme.md

 npm install babel-loader@8.0.0-beta.0 --save-dev
 ```

-Now specify loader for JavaScript files.
-Exclude `node_modules` as they *should be* ES5 already.
-Exclude `src/preflight.js` as by it's role/definition it should never contain anything ES5+ (ES3 recommended) as of year 2017.
+Now specify loader for JavaScript files within the *rules*.
+Exclude `node_modules` as they *should be* transpiled already.
+Exclude `src/preflight/preflight.js` as by it's role/definition it should never contain anything newer than ES3.
 Let us disable also cache which will help us observe behaviour down the line.

 _webpack.front.config.js_